DataTalksClub/data-engineering-zoomcamp/week_4_analytics_engineering/homework.md

 ### Question 3:
 **What is the count of records in the model stg_fhv_tripdata after running all models with the test run variable disabled (:false)**
-Create a staging model for the fhv data for 2019 keeping only records with entries for affiliated_base_number.
+Create a staging model for the fhv data for 2019.
 Run it via the CLI without limits (is_test_run: false).

 ### Question 4:
 **What is the count of records in the model fact_fhv_trips after running all dependencies with the test run variable disabled (:false)**